OliverDrechsler/MADwaS/README.md

 ## config.yaml parameters should be self explained

 Customize in the config.yaml with following vars:
-own_ip: "<host ip where script runs on>"
+own_ip: "host ip where script runs on"
-own_mac: "<mac address where script runs on>"
+own_mac: "mac address where script runs on"

 listening_name:
-  - "list of <dnsname query for which should be listened>"
+  - "list of dnsname query for which should be listened"
   - "seconde name entry"
-listening_ip: "<ip address for which should be listened>"
+listening_ip: "ip address for which should be listened"
-listening_mac: "<mac address for which the arp request should be listened>"
+listening_mac: "mac address for which the arp request should be listened"

-from_mail: "<local sendmail daemon from mail address>"
+from_mail: "local sendmail daemon from mail address"
-to_mail: "<local sendmail daemon to mail address>"
+to_mail: "local sendmail daemon to mail address"
-enable_mail: <enable sendmail on wakeup event: True/False>
+enable_mail: "enable sendmail on wakeup event: True/False"